 Table 5 Peak Acceleration Criteria

-Head Form

-A С E J М 0
+Head Form A С E J М 0

-Certification 275 G 275 G 275 G 275 G 264 G 243 G
+Criteria 275 G 275 G 275 G 275 G 264 G 243 G

-RST 285 G 285 G 285 G 285 G 273 G 251 G 251 G

-The peak acceleration of the head form shall not exceed the values in the table above depending on the head form and the type of test.
-The helmet's protective structures shall not break apart throughout the testing.
-If the Foundation's technical personnel conclude that fracture of the helmet shell, impact liner, retention system or other components could reasonably imply an undue laceration hazard either from the impact surface or from the helmet itself, the sample shall be considered to have failed.
-A flip-up configuration tested with the chin bar closure locked at the outset of a valid impact and which releases inadvertently as a result of the impact will also be deemed to have failed.
 If, in certification testing, a sample is found to meet all the test criteria but any two of the impacts were at less than 98.5% of the specified impact velocity as adjusted for drop assembly mass, the testing for that sample shall be declared inconclusive and must be repeated.
 Similarly, if there are two instances where an impact falls beyond 10 mm from the first impacts in its group, the testing for the sample shall be declared inconclusive and must be repeated.
 Finally, if an invalid impact produces a peak acceleration exceeding the test criterion, the testing for the sample shall be declared inconclusive and must be repeated.